th2-net/th2-conn-dirty-broken-fix/README.md

   changeUp: true
 ```

-When this strategy is activated SequenceReset message is sent to gateway with configured parameters
+When this strategy is activated `SequenceReset` message is sent to gateway with configured parameters.
 Rule specific configuration parameters:
-- **changeUp** - if true SequenceReset message will set NewSeqNo tag to sequence number which is more than current session sequence number, if false NewSeqNo will be set to sequence number less than current session sequence number
+- **changeUp** - if true, `SequenceReset` message will set `NewSeqNo` tag to sequence number which is more than current session sequence number, otherwise `NewSeqNo` will be set to sequence number less than current session sequence number

 ### Rule Type: FAKE_RETRANSMISSION
 ```yaml